Xilinx/Vitis_Libraries/hpc/docs/src/user_guide/L1/rtm_intr.rst

     "Parameter", "Length (:math:`N_{x}`)", "Depth (:math:`N_{z}`)", "Time (:math:`N_{t}`)"
     "No. grids", "6960", "1201", "12860"

-where :math:`N_x`, :math:`N_z`, :math:`N_t` denote the number of grids along :math:`x`, :math:`z`, :math:`t` respectively.
+where :math:`N_x`, :math:`N_z`, :math:`N_t` denote the number of grids along :math:`x`, :math:`z`, :math:`t`, respectively.

-Similar to the approaches presented in many research publications, we also adopted Order-2 temporal scheme and Order-8 spatial scheme.
+Similar to the approaches presented in many research publications, Order-2 temporal scheme and Order-8 spatial scheme are adopted.
 Following these discretization schemes, the 2D wave equation can be re-interpreted by *Equation (2) and (3)* shown below. **Equation (2*) and (3)** are for 3D RTM.

 .. math::